-- 1) social, in which the elements are other individuals, and - 2) instrumental, in which two or more people gaze at a common event or object in space.
+1) social, in which the elements are other individals (Kendon's original version), and

+2) instrumental, in which two or more people gaze at a common event or object in space.

 The elaborations identify different kinds of social interactive configurations that can be seen in conversations that involve both participants and physical displays of objects (projection screens, the alien object of the AFIT session, etc.).
 Social F-formations are accompanied by significant shifts of the discourse levels of coreferential chains (object, meta, and para in various permutations); instrumental F-formations tend to stay on the same level (usually but not necessarily the object level).
-Table 5 shows the difference between social and instrumental F-formations in earlier data (a 4-party roundtable interaction recorded at NIST).
+Table 4 shows the difference between social and instrumental F-formations in earlier data (a 4-party roundtable interaction recorded at NIST).

-Table 5.
+Table 4.
 Gaze and Level Shift

-Shift Not Shift N
+Shift Not Shift Ν

 Instrumental Gaze 44% 66% 32

 Social Gaze 67% 33% 15